Planning a trip to Paris? In this guide, we will show you exactly how!

 Now that you’ve booked everything you could from the comfort of your home, it’s time to budget for your trip to Paris – that’s an absolute must!

 It is not a secret that Paris is an expensive city.
 Therefore, budgeting and planning ahead will give you a pretty good idea of what you can spend in the city.

 Think of food, drinks, souvenirs (shopping in Paris is a must!), public transportation, and last-minute activities.
-For instance, the Museum Pass is an excellent way to save some money and visit the must-see attractions in town.
+For instance, the Paris Pass (which includes the Museum Pass and Attractions Pass) is an excellent way to save some money and visit the must-see attractions in town.

 We wrote a handy guide with some averages and estimates of how much a trip to Paris costs.
 Feel free to use it as a reference.

 Step 7: Buy travel insurance for your trip to Paris